tttmmmyyyy/fixlang/Document.md

 For example, `Iterator::from_array(["Hello", "World!"]).join(" ") == "Hello World!"`.

-In the last, `to_string : Int -> String` is a function that converts an integer to a decimal string.
+In the last, `to_string : I64 -> String` is a function that converts an integer to a decimal string.

 ## Mutation in Fix

 In the last of this tutorial, I explain the meaning of the exclamation mark of `set!` or `println!` function.

-There is also a function without exclamation mark: `set : Int -> a -> Array a -> Array a`.
+There is also a function without exclamation mark: `set : I64 -> a -> Array a -> Array a`.
 Semantically, both of `Array::set` and `Array::set!` return a new array with one element updated from the original array.

 Remember that an expression in Fix is only a sentence that describes a value.
 It is essentially the same as a mathematical expression such as "1 + cos(pi/5)^2".
 There is no concept of "changing the value of a variable" which is ubiquitous in usual languages.
 For example, consider